Installation and setup

 and commit_widget_key_updates

-are disabled and will raise a NotImplementedError
+methods are disabled and raise a NotImplementedError

 Write to a file